liammckay19/AncestryHMM_pipeline/README.md

 # AncestryHMM_pipeline
-Undergraduate research Adrian Salguero and Liam McKay under guidance by Russ Corbett-Detig<br>
+Undergraduate research Adrian Salguero and Liam McKay under guidance by Russ Corbett-Detig PhD<br>

+# Dependencies
+- Install Anacaonda for python 3 https://anaconda.org/anaconda/python
+- (To check what version of python you have type `python --version`)

+# Quickstart:
+- set config.ini with these parameters:<br>
+allelefreq cutoff = 0.5<br>
+min locus distance = 10<br>
+number of reference panels = 4<br>
+recombination_rate = 1e-8<br>
+minChrom = 1<br>
+filename = vcfDownloadTestData/CEU.exon.2010_03.genotypes.vcf<br>
+populationNames = NA121,NA122,NA123,NA124,NA125,NA127,NA128,NA10,NA11,NA120<br>
+- Then type in command line: <br>
+`python createAncestryHMM-Input.py`<br>
+- Type a name for output at prompt
+- Creates a tsv file with 136 lines
+- To see it in terminal type:<br>
+`cat <filename>`<br>

 To use this program, edit config.ini for your input file in VCF format<br>
 There are other parameters to change as well:<br>